Eschatologue/CM_wiki/docs/character-creation/race/human.md

 ## Racial Feature

 - **Age.** Humans reach adulthood in their late teens and live less than a century.
+- **Alignment.** Humans tend toward no particular alignment.
+The best and the worst are found among them.
 - **Creature Type.** You are a :material-human-child:**Humanoid**.
 You are also considered a human for any prerequisite or effect that requires you to be a human.
+- **Size.** Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.
+Regardless of your position in that range, your size is **Medium**.
+- **Speed.** Your base walking speed is 30 feet.

 ## Subrace Feature